 - Men in Black Alien Attack

-Here are the Halloween Horror Nights 27 dining options we expect to be open (in addition to food and beverage carts):
+Here are the Halloween Horror Nights Orlando 2022 dining options (in addition to food and beverage carts):

 - Finnegan's Bar & Grill